Rethinking Quantum Repeaters: Balancing Scalability, Feasibility, and Interoperability: SEG-ED Error Analysis

 \subsection{Decoding and error rates}

 In this paper, we consider that the users in the SEG-ED chain employ a QKD-specific decoder with majority voting in the \(\zbasis\) basis~\cite{Jing_Simple:2021}.
-We have, from \cref{sec:logical_swap}, that the end-to-end state in the virtual protocol is \(\basisghz[6]\)-diagonal with vector representation \(\shapeendtoend = \shapeafteriswaps{\numrepeaters}\).
-Moreover, the only sources of errors in the decoding are the noisy measurements.
-Therefore, we start by modeling these errors with the following operators:
+Specifically, Alice and Bob measure all of their data qubits, which store the end-to-end logical state \(\stateendtoend\) as shown in \cref{fig:decoding_circuit}(a), in the corresponding basis.
+Then, they select their respective bit values using the majority rule for the \(\zbasis\) basis, and a parity-check rule for the \(\xbasis\) basis.
+These rules are depicted, respectively, in \cref{fig:decoding_circuit}(b) and \cref{fig:decoding_circuit}(c).